FEDERAL GRANTS

 DEFENCE | |||

-Defence Industry Development Grants Program – Skilling Stream | SME or DIA, minimum $10K project expenditure. | Training and upskilling aligned with Defence. $5K–$250K matched funding. |
+Defence Industry Development Grants Program – Skilling Stream | SME or DIA, minimum $10K project expenditure. | Funding for training and upskilling for personnel to gain qualifications and experience that aligns with Defence requirements. $5K-$250K matched funding. |

 Defence Industry Development Grants – Export Stream | SMEs in defence industry, min $30K project expenditure | Capex to overcome export challenges. $15K–$250K matched funding |

-Defence Industry Development Grants Program – Security Stream .
-[IMMEDIATE PRIORITY] | SMEs with $20K minimum project expenditure | Security upgrades for defence industry facilities. $10K–$100K matched funding |
+Defence Industry Development Grants Program – Security Stream | SMEs with $20K minimum project expenditure | Security upgrades for defence industry facilities. $10K–$100K matched funding |

 EXPORT | |||

-Export Finance Australia Small Business Export Loan | SMEs exporting goods/services | $20K–$350K loans for export contract costs | Ongoing |
+Export Finance Australia Small Business Export Loan | SME exporting businesses | Loans from $20K-$350K to cover 80% of expenses to secure an export contract or international purchase order. | Ongoing |

 MANUFACTURING | |||